 1. Provision of the Services.

 1.1 Services Use.
-Subject to this Agreement, during the Term, Customer may: (a) use the Services, (b) integrate the Services into any Application that has material value independent of the Services and provide the Services, solely as integrated into that Application, to End Users, and (c) use any Software provided by Google as part of the Services.
+Subject to this Agreement, during the Term, Customer may: (a) use the Services, (b) integrate the Services into any Application that has material value independent of the Services, and (c) use any Software provided by Google as part of the Services.
 Customer may not sublicense or transfer these rights except as permitted under the Assignment section of the Agreement.

 1.2 Console.
 Google will provide the Services to Customer.
 As part of receiving the Services, Customer will have access to the Admin Console, through which Customer may administer the Services.